 For File_TS, the Number_of_terminals value shall be a value equal to N+1 (where N is the number of ports in the Touchstone file).
 Because a Touchstone file requires at least one port, the Number_of_terminals value shall be 2 or greater.

+Example:

+Number_of_terminals = 2

 Terminal line rules:

-Terminal lines shall appear after the Number_of_terminals subparameter and before the [End C_comp Model] keyword.
+Terminal lines shall appear after the Number_of_terminals subparameter and before the [End C Comp Model] keyword.
 No token or reserved word identifies terminal lines.
 Each terminal line contains information on a terminal of an IBIS-ISS subcircuit (or Touchstone file).
-Two or more terminal lines may appear under a given [C_comp Model] keyword.
+Two or more terminal lines may appear under a given [C Comp Model] keyword.
 At least one signal and one reference terminal line is required.